luisejv/le-wagon-react-rails/React_Tooling/04-Webpack-From-Scratch/README.md

 1. The first one serves `/` with the `index.html` file.
 2. The second one is the `main.js` file compiled by Webpack.
 Open [its source](http://localhost:8080/main.js)!
 There's a lot in here, if you scroll at the very bottom, you will find **your code**.
 The reason why there is so much is that by default, `webpack-dev-server` serves a **development** bundle, with debugging information.
 3. The third one is `/sockjs-node/info`, a request to ask the Webpack Dev Server about configuration.
 Is the HMR (Hot Module Replacement) enabled?
 4. Yes it is!
 A websocket (fourth request) is opened and maintained with the server.
-Put your Sublime Text and Chrome side by side.
-You can change the code in Sublime, Save, and **without reloading**, the Chrome tab will be updated.
+Put your VS code Text and Chrome side by side.
+You can change the code in VS code, Save, and **without reloading**, the Chrome tab will be updated.

 Try this: remove existing code from `src/index.js` and replace it with: